Thejasuryachar11/tourism-page/README.md

 ## Pull Requests

 If you have something to add or new idea to implement, you are welcome to create a pull requests on improvement.

-## Give it a Star

-If you find this repo useful , give it a star so as many people can get to know it.

 ## Credits